triciasawyer/chat-hive/README.md

 - Code from previous lab, lab 13
 - Ryan demo content
 - Chat gtp to help build tests
+- Help from Stephen in Remo with making sure we have all our emits and listeners

 ## Setup